VIS4ROB-lab/voxblox_multi_agent/README.md

 This repository contains a multi-agent version of [Voxblox](https://github.com/ethz-asl/voxblox).
 It is based on the original Voxblox implementation, with the additional capacity of fusing the sensory data from multiple robots.
 This repository is used in a wider framework for multi-robot path planning, available [here](https://github.com/VIS4ROB-lab/multi_robot_coordination).

-If you use this Voxblox version in your academic work, please cite:
+If you use this code in your academic work, please cite:

+    @inproceedings{bartolomei2020multi,
-_"Multi-robot Coordination with Agent-Server Architecture for Autonomous Navigation in Partially Unknown Environments"_ by Luca Bartolomei, Marco Karrer and Margarita Chli, IROS 2020.
+      title={Multi-robot Coordination with Agent-Server Architecture for Autonomous Navigation in Partially Unknown Environments}, author={Bartolomei, Luca and Karrer, Marco and Chli, Margarita}, booktitle={2020 {IEEE/RSJ} International Conference on Intelligent Robots and Systems ({IROS})}, year={2020}
+    }

 ## Installation
 To install the multi-agent version of Voxblox, follow [these instructions](https://voxblox.readthedocs.io/en/latest/pages/Installation.html).
 In addition, clone the following repository: